Still Out of Reach

-One event that grows out of this is a special end of year fund raising dinner organised by the Cable Company, it's called the Cable Company Charity Dinner Dance, with all proceeds going to the Cable Foundation.
+One event that grows out of this is a special end of year fund raising dinner organised by the Cable Company, it’s called the Cable Company Charity Dinner Dance, with all of the proceeds from it going to the Cable Foundation.
 This becomes an annual event with many local people and businesses donating services to help run the event and reduce the costs.
-Within a few years all the function costs are met by the many businesses making donations of services or individuals and businesses donating cash towards the costs.
-Much money is raised to be used in many areas of the foundation's work.
+Within a few years all of the function costs are met by the many businesses making donations of services or individuals and businesses donating cash toward the costs of the dance.
+Much money is raised to be used in many areas of the foundation’s work.

 Melissa is invited to Canberra on Australia Day on Ernie’s behalf.
 Unbeknownst to her, and their families, Mr Mason, the minister who married them, had nominated Ernie for the Cross of Valour, an award to civilians for conspicuous courage that ranks with the Victoria Cross and the US Medal of Honor.
 The whole family travels to Canberra for the award; the Cables, Constables, Watsons, and many of the Cable Company - they need four coaches to carry everyone.